THE SOAR ACT OF 2021

 Increase flexibility for outfitters, guides and other outdoor leaders by allowing them to engage in activities that are substantially similar to the activity specified in their permit.

-Make more recreation opportunities available by extending the term of temporary permits and creating a program for sharing unused permit service days between permit holders.
+Make more recreation opportunities available by extending the term of temporary permits and creating a program for sharing unused permit service days between recreation service providers.

 Improve system transparency by directing agencies to notify the public when new recreation permits are available and requiring the agencies to provide timely responses to permit applicants.